rdelhommer/chomsky-phrase/README.md

 See the Wordnik API [getRandomWords documentation](http://developer.wordnik.com/docs.html#!/words/getRandomWords_get_3) for more information

 #### WordFactory
 A WordFactory creates words.
 Each WordFactory takes a WordnikConfig and optional filters to be used on the getRandomWords API response.
-Filter functions are intended to be used with the Array.prototype.filter function.
+Filter functions are used with the Array.prototype.filter function.
 Below is an example filter function that keeps only words that end with 'ing'
 ```js
 function onlyIng(word) {
   return word.endsWith('ing');